 4. Can averages be misleading?

 Yes.
-Extreme values (very high/low) can skew the average, so median or mode may be more accurate in such cases.
+Extreme values can skew the average, so sometimes the median or mode is more accurate.

 5. How are averages used in real life?